IcebergIceberg

 truncate(W)int, long, decimal, string, binary

-bucket(N) distributes rows across N hash buckets, useful for high-cardinality columns where you want even distribution. truncate(W) rounds integers, prefixes strings, or shortens binary to width W.
+bucket(N) distributes rows across N hash buckets, useful for high cardinality columns where you want even distribution. truncate(W) rounds integers, prefixes strings, or shortens binary to width W.

 Iceberg rejects redundant transforms on the same column (for example both day(ts) and month(ts)).